An enterprising CEO whose entire company works from home, and boasts a retention rate of nearly 100%, reveals her secrets to success.

-We spoke with Kim Shepherd, CEO of Decision Toolbox, for her tips on running her 100% virtual workforce of about 100 employees across the US.
+Kim Shepherd, CEO of Decision Toolbox, reveals her tips on running her 100% virtual workforce of about 100 employees across the US.

 “This was 2002 and no one was doing this,” she said.
 “I’ve always considered myself a bit of a master of culture, so this was going to put me to the test, because how do you create a loving, warm team environment virtually?”

 Early on, it took time to understand what it felt like for employees to go from the traditional working structure to the potential isolation of a home office.

 “I did have some casualties of some people I really, really wanted to keep,” she said.
 “I didn’t have enough infrastructure to keep the people I wanted.”